zoxpx/pxdocs/content/shared/gce/service-account.md

 To access the GCP API server, Portworx needs a service account with the following roles

-- **Compute Admin Role**
+- **Owner and Compute Admin Roles**

-    The Compute Admin Role provides portworx access to the Google Cloud Storage APIs to provision persistent disks.
+    These Roles provides portworx access to the Google Cloud Storage APIs to provision persistent disks.
+Make sure the service account created below has these roles.

 - **Cloud KMS predefined roles**